webdriverio/native-demo-app/docs/CONTRIBUTING.md

 ## Building a release build
 The development build for Android and iOS needs the [Expo development server](#step-1-start-expo-development-server), but a **release** for an emulator/simulator/real device is not connected to the development server.
 This means we need to create a release build.
 Follow the steps below to generate one and also where to find the output.

+> [!NOTE]
-When a PR is merged to the `main` branch the release build can be found in the GitHub-action assets.
+> Release builds are automatically created and published to GitHub Releases when a PR is merged to the `main` branch via GitHub Actions.
+The release artifacts can be found in the [GitHub Releases](https://github.com/webdriverio/native-demo-app/releases) page.

+For local release builds, the artifacts will be stored in the `apps/release/` directory with versioned filenames.

 ### Building Android